NYC Construction Accident Lawyers

 Statute of Limitations for Construction Accidents

-In New York, the statute of limitations varies considerably depending on whether you are working on a private site or on public construction.
-For a private site, you usually have three years from the accident date in which to file a personal injury lawsuit.
-If you were injured while working on a public site, such as a municipal entity or board of education, you have just 90 days in which to file a claim.
+In New York, the statute of limitations varies considerably depending on whether you are working on a private or public site.
+For a private site, you usually have three years from the accident date to file a personal injury lawsuit.
+If you were injured while working on a public site, such as a municipal entity or board of education, you have just 90 days to file a claim.

-It is important to consult a NYC construction accident attorney as soon as possible after an accident.
+It is essential to consult with an NYC construction accident attorney as soon as possible after an accident.
 While the statute of limitations is often three years, waiting too long can mean valuable evidence vanishes.
-It is not always clear whether you are working on a private or public site.
-Do not assume the construction site was private only to find out too late that it was owned by a public entity and you have missed the 90-day claim filing deadline.
+Further, whether you are working on a private or public site is not always clear.
+Do not assume the construction site was private only to find out too late that a public entity owned it, and you have missed the 90-day claim filing deadline.

 When there is a lot at stake, it is best to get a lawyer.